kriserickson/aging-coder/src/posts/2025-06-28-experiments-in-supervised-learning-part-4.md

 During prediction, the model runs each sample through every tree in the forest.
 Each tree makes its own classification, and the class that receives the most "votes" across all trees becomes the final prediction.
-If desired, RandomForestClassifier can also output the probability distribution over all classes (rather than just a single predicted label), though this pipeline, only the top class is returned.
+If desired, RandomForestClassifier can also output the probability distribution over all classes (rather than just a single predicted label); though this pipeline, only the top class is returned.

 But this improved accuracy comes at a significant cost: increased disk space and memory usage during prediction.
 Fortunately, we can manage model size by carefully tuning a few key parameters.